dataloop-ai-apps/rf-detr-adapter/README.md

 To use this adapter, make sure you have a [project](https://developers.dataloop.ai/tutorials/getting_started/sdk_overview/chapter/#to-create-a-new-project) and a [dataset](https://developers.dataloop.ai/tutorials/data_management/datasets_and_versioning/chapter) in your Dataloop account.

-For training purposes, ensure your dataset includes subsets (e.g., "train", "validation") using DQL filters.
+For training purposes, ensure your dataset includes subsets (e.g., "train", "validation").

 ## Training and Fine-Tuning